jmbowma/QM-22/README.md

 # QM-22
 Datasets of molecules that are "certified" for diffusion Monte Carlo calculations of the zero-point state.
-Here are the citations for each dataset
+Here are the citations for each dataset.
+Details of how the datasets were generated are molecule-specific and are given in these papers.

 **Data File Format**